knpuniversity/symfony2-series/knpu/episode1/assets.md

 When we refresh, everything still looks the same.
 BUT, we've laid the foundation for being able to do things like use SASS and combining everything into 1 file for speed.
-We talk about Assetic more in `Episode 4`_.
+We talk about Assetic more in [Episode 4][Episode 4].

 [Twig asset function]: http://symfony.com/doc/current/reference/twig_reference.html#functions
 [Episode 2]: http://knpuniversity.com/screencast/symfony2-ep2/basic-security#adding-css-to-a-single-page